 Downloading and Importing Templates:

 To import these templates, login to your Copado Essentials account, select "Data Templates" from the dropdown under the Data tab, and click the "Import Data Templates" button on the top right.
-From here, you can choose to import any selection of your templates, and after import, you'll see a template for the main object and sub-templates for all child and parent objects referenced by the main object template.
+From here, you can choose to import any selection of your templates, after which you'll see a template for the main object and sub-templates for all child and parent objects referenced by the main object template.
+These templates are imported in an "Active" state for ease of use, but can be deactivated at any time.

 Configuring Pre-Built Data Templates: